zlindenbaum/neuron.vim/README.md

 10. Zettels sorted by date on `gzz/gzi` search (newest zettels seen first).
 11. Preview windows from `gzz/gzi`.
 12. `gzs/gzS` search using `ag` directly, no vim-ripgrep-plugin requirement.
+13. `gzZ` shows/searches among backlinks of the current zettel.

 ## Caveats, Gotchas and Further Explanation